Critiquing student projects

 Help students move from design to production

 Since some students may spend too much time perfecting their approach and leave too little time for realizing the project, you may have to push students towards completion once the other major steps have been completed.
 One TA tells her students that neither the design nor the product will be evaluated as a lasting entity, so they should not place undue emphasis on perfection.

-As you help student move through major stages of project development, the following additional ideas for constructive feedback may be useful.
+As you help students move through major stages of project development, the following additional ideas for constructive feedback may be useful:

 - Acknowledge differences in students’ backgrounds and preparations.
 Different students require different levels of explanation and prompting.
 Where you stop with some may be where you start with others.

 - Be sure your students understand the format you will use in critiques.
 Some instructors prefer to begin the critique by having the students talk about specific strengths and areas for improvement.
 If you decide to do this, let students know beforehand.

 - View the critique as an interactive process.
 It is often just as important to listen as to talk.
 The critique provides an opportunity for students not only to explain their thinking but also to use the language of the discipline as they talk about concepts, approaches, and ideas.
 Their talk about their projects helps them integrate course information and provides you with one more way of assessing how well they are applying what they are learning.

 - Make ongoing references to the criteria used to evaluate students’ work. (“Now when you are working on composition in your painting, remember that your project will be evaluated for balance, counterpoint, and weight.
 Let’s talk about how your work is meeting those criteria.”)